 Name recognition is the foundation for every other training cue — if your dog isn’t paying attention to you in the first place, you can’t expect them to respond to the next thing you ask for.
-It’s easy to teach with clicker training and your dog will quickly learn to love hearing their name!
+Dogs who respond well to their name are also amazing at learning to come when called.
+Your dog's name is easy to teach with clicker training or with a marker word and your dog will quickly learn to love hearing their name!

 Is It Okay to Change Your Dog's Name?

 There's nothing wrong with changing a dog's name when you first welcome them into your family.
 By using the technique below, teaching a new name can be helpful in building a strong and positive relationship with a newly adopted dog.
 In some cases, such as after being rescued from an abusive environment, a dog has a negative association with their previous name and it's best to change it to something that sounds completely different.